kiransilaparasetty/Hackathon-3/README.md

 Goals are :-
-The system will help users conduct auctions securely, The users can bid on auctions from the comfort of their homes, It helps to save time and money that is wasted on the physical setting, The user can also be the bidder.
+The system will help users conduct auctions securely, the users can bid on auctions from the comfort of their homes, it helps to save time and money that is wasted on the physical setting, the user can also be the bidder.